Maast3r/maast3r.github.io/README.md

 ##Directions
 - Double click folders and files like you would on a regular operating system to open
-- The only viable keyword to search for is 'terminal'
 - Single click icons in the taskbar to activate them